Visas to Work in the USA

 The H1-B visa permits skilled, qualified individuals to be employed by a qualifying US employer in specialized occupations.

 An annual cap of 65,000 H1-B visas applies each year with strict rules on the application process and timings.
+Ordinarily, the H-1B route is oversubscribed, with more registrations received than available visas.
+Since the pandemic however, USCIS have conducted an unprecedented three rounds of the lottery selection process to meet the cap.

 H2 Seasonal Agricultural Worker visas are for foreign agricultural workers to work in the United States on a seasonal or temporary basis, where there is a shortage of domestic workers.